-Born in Akron Ohio, David moved to the Lake Placid area in 2006 when he fell in love with the natural beauty of the Adirondacks.
+Born in Akron Ohio, David moved to the Paul Smiths area in 2006 when he fell in love with the natural beauty of the Adirondacks.
 Soon thereafter, he attended Paul Smith’s College where he earned a Bachelor of Science from the School of Forestry.

 After graduation, David specialized in working with local farms where he honed his skills in customer service and developed a wide-reaching client network which led to caretaking positions at many prestigious Adirondack camps.